AbigailGreen/AyrshireWitches/README.md

 ![alt text](am-i-responsive-image/amiresponsivepp1.PNG)

 Witches of Ayrshire is an informative website.
 It aims to provide the visitor with interesting information regarding the subject matter of witches and witch trials in the region of Ayrshire, Scotland.
-This site is for anyone with an interest in witches, witch trials or mystical medieval history of the region.
+This site is for anyone with an interest in witches, witch trials or the mystical medieval history of the region.
 The homepage describes six different witches from the area, and their trials.
 There is a page with a timeline of historical events, as well as a page with general facts about the subject of witchcraft.

 ## **User Experience (UX)**

 ## Design

 The design is simplistic in style, with a main header image consistent on each page.
 The footer is also consistent across each page, providing simple icons for links.